jonathanw82/bristol-central-gym/README.md

 * Classes and times to suit them.
 * Membership prices.

 ##### This Website is the best way to help them achieve these things because:
 * Other websites are too cluttered and hard to navigate.
-* Other websites fail to have sufficient informatin on equipment.
+* Other websites fail to have sufficient information on equipment.

 ##### This website is:
-* Easy to navigate.
+* Uncluttered and has an intuitive navigation process.
-* Informative with clearly readable content.
+* Providing clear information on the membership packages available and other
-* It gives the client the information they need without confusing them.
+* services.
-* Channeling then to fill out the membership form.
+* Leading the customer to the membership sign up page to drive sales.

 ## WireFrame Mockups:
 ##### Desktop View